EmbeddedSystemClass/Truck_Project1/README.md

 to the start switch only activates a relay that enables a button on the dash to close<br />
 the circuit the the actual starter solinoid. <br />
 <br />
+See also:<br />
+Truck_Project1_notes.txt - for more extensive notes<br />
+io_box.txt - notes on the box with the TS-7200 and (2) IO cards<br />
+monster_box.txt - notes on the 'monster box' which is one of those green plastic<br />
+dboxes you get from the mint when you buy coins.
+It has the PIC24, AVR and FPGA in it.<br />